 Nothing lasts forever - that’s especially true when it comes to technology.
 These days, laptops, notebooks, smartphones, tablets, PCs, TFT monitors, and printers are being used for a few years only before they get replaced.
 As a consequence, the number of obsolete devices is constantly growing.
 In the interest of reducing waste and saving raw materials, European standards and national regulations require used technology products to be channeled into IT remarketing.
 Eco-friendly and sustainable methods to process old IT equipment have become the norm.

 Our service provider for non-personal equipment in Germany, Electrocycling GmbH, works much in the same way.
-They are a certified recycler of old electronic devices and offer a closed service and recycling system under consideration of all legal standards, in conformity with the law, environmentally friendly and sustainable (find out about their certifications HERE).
+They are a certified recycler of old electronic devices and offer a closed service and recycling system under consideration of all legal standards, in conformity with the law, environmentally friendly and sustainable.
 With about 4,000 tons of old electronic devices per month, they are one of the most efficient recyclers in this industry.

 Our office IT equipment is mainly purchased from DELL Technologies.
 Their products are TCO certified and aligned with other international standards, among them the Energy Star rating system and the EPEAT registry.